meredithcook/meredithcook.github.io/_posts/2019-05-30-fight-frustration-become-solution.md

 ---
 layout: post
-title: 6 Ways to Fight Frustration in the Church
+title: 6 Ways to Fight Frustration in Ministry
 date: 2019-05-30
 description: What if I spoke to others with as much excitement about Jesus as I do about a host of other things? # Add post description (optional)
 image: '/images/puzzle.jpg' # Add image post (optional)
-tags: [church, perspective] # add tag
+tags: [ministry, perspective] # add tag
 GA: G-DHPTC39GDF
 ---
 *This article was republished with permission from [Lifeway Research](https://research.lifeway.com/2019/05/13/be-part-of-the-solution/){:target="_blank"}.*